Bodies of 2 Mexico kidnapping victims expected to be returned to the US to undergo further autopsies, source says – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sahar Akbarzai, David Shortell, Andi Babineau, Rosa Flores and Andy Rose contributed to this report.
+CNN’s Sahar Akbarzai, David Shortell, Andi Babineau, Rosa Flores, Dianne Gallagher, Paul Murphy, Caroll Alvarado and Andy Rose contributed to this report.